The Majestic Line

 The Majestic Line resumed cruising in September 2020.
 Be sure to check the line’s website for up-to-date news.

 The Majestic Line specializes in small-boat cruises in Argyll, Western Scotland and the Hebridean Isles, using two converted fishing boats and two custom-designed steel-hulled gentleman’s motor yachts.
 The latter have stabilizers so are used for longer trips to more remote places.

 While there is an outlined itinerary for every departure, the exact coastal and island calls and their sequence are dependent on the fickle Scottish weather.
 As the boats carry 11 and 12 passengers only, a cruise is very much a shared experience in close quarters.
 Every cruise has two single cabins offered and the booking chart on Majestic’s website shows availability.

-If you ever wanted to explore Scotland’s coast line and the highly varied Hebridean Islands without fussing over ferry schedules for your rented car or resorting to a confining bus tour with too many others, HERE’s your answer, a local firm with a trio, soon to be a quartet, of wee ships.
+If you ever wanted to explore Scotland’s coastline and the highly varied Hebridean Islands without fussing over ferry schedules for your rented car or resorting to a confining bus tour with too many others, here’s your answer, a local firm with a quartet of wee ships.